Estimated shipping time: 21 days

-This AAG CloudWatcher is a special version adapted to work with the Hydreon RG-9 Rain sensor (which is sold separately).
+This CloudWatcher is an adapted version to work with the Hydreon RG-9 Rain sensor (which is sold separately).

 (no other rain sensor installed – for rain information, the RG-9 is needed).